makerdao/lockstake/README.md

 In general participating in MKR liquidations should be pretty straightforward using the existing on-chain liquidity.
 However there is a small caveat:

 Current Makerdao ecosystem keepers expect receiving collateral in the form of `vat.gem` (usually to a keeper arbitrage callee contract), which they then need to `exit` to ERC20 from.
-However the SLE liquidation mechanism sends the MKR directly in the form of ERC20, which requires a slight change in the keepers mode of operation.
+However the LSE liquidation mechanism sends the MKR directly in the form of ERC20, which requires a slight change in the keepers mode of operation.

 For example, keepers using the Maker supplied [exchange-callee for Uniswap V2](https://github.com/makerdao/exchange-callees/blob/3b080ecd4169fe09a59be51e2f85ddcea3242461/src/UniswapV2Callee.sol#L109) would need to use a version that gets the `gem` instead of the `gemJoin` and does not call `gemJoin.exit`.
 Additionaly, the callee might need to convert the MKR to NGT, in case it interacts with the NST/NGT Uniswap pool.

 ## 5. Splitter

-The Splitter contract is in charge of distributing the Surplus Buffer funds on each `vow.flap` to the Smart Burn Engine (SBE) and the SLE's NST farm.
+The Splitter contract is in charge of distributing the Surplus Buffer funds on each `vow.flap` to the Smart Burn Engine (SBE) and the LSE's NST farm.
 The total amount sent each time is `vow.bump`.

 To accomplish this, it exposes a `kick` operation to be triggered periodically.
 Its logic withdraws DAI from the `vow` and splits it in two parts.
 The first part (`burn`) is sent to the underlying `flapper` contract to be processed by the SBE.
 The second part (`WAD - burn`) is distributed as reward to a `farm` contract.
 Note that `burn == 1 WAD` indicates funneling 100% of the DAI to the SBE without sending any rewards to the farm.